 The Ardent Hot Spring

-Sto.
 Nino Cold Spring

-Did I say cold spring?
-Literally this spring offers the coldest water ever!
+The Sto.
+Nino Cold Spring offers the coldest water ever!
 You would absolutely enjoy swimming here.
-One thing you will love about this resort is its entrance fee is very affordable.
+You will love this resort because its entrance fee is very affordable.

-Mt.
 Timpoong-Hibok Hibok Natural Monument

 Where to stay in Camiguin?

-Camiguin Highland Resort: This resort is located uphill and has an overlooking view of the sea.
+- Camiguin Highland Resort: This resort is located uphill and has an overlooking view of the sea.
 It is a three-story building that features a swimming pool, a bar, a lounge area, a gift shop, and a garden.
 It also offers a variety of fun activities such as horseback riding, snorkeling, scuba diving, outdoor camping, and many more.

 Where to eat in Camiguin?